38628 Huya: Orbit

-Huya is in a 2:3 mean-motion orbital resonance with Neptune, meaning that Huya completes two orbits around the Sun for every three orbits completed by Neptune.
+Huya is a trans-Neptunian object (TNO) in a 2:3 mean-motion orbital resonance with Neptune, meaning that Huya completes two orbits around the Sun for every three orbits completed by Neptune.
 Due to its 2:3 orbital resonance with Neptune, Huya is classified as a plutino, a dynamical class of objects with orbits similar to that of Pluto.
-Huya orbits the Sun at an average distance of 39.4 AU, taking 250 years to complete a full orbit.
+Huya orbits the Sun at an average distance of 39.4 AU, taking 247 years to complete a full orbit.
 Huya's orbit is inclined to the ecliptic by 15.5 degrees, slightly less than Pluto's orbital inclination of 17 degrees.
 It has an elongated orbit with an orbital eccentricity of 0.28.
-Due to its eccentric orbit, its distance from the Sun varies over the course of its orbit, ranging from 28.5 AU at perihelion (closest distance) to 51.1 AU at aphelion (farthest distance).
-Like Pluto, its resonance with Neptune prevents close approaches between Huya and the giant planets.
-The minimum orbit intersection distance (MOID) between Huya and Neptune is 1.45 AU, but due to the resonance, the two never come closer than 21 AU of each other.
+Due to its eccentric orbit, its distance from the Sun varies over the course of its orbit, ranging from 28.5 AU at perihelion (closest distance) to 50.3 AU at aphelion (farthest distance).
+Like Pluto, Huya's orbital resonance prevents close approaches to Neptune.
+The minimum orbit intersection distance (MOID) between Huya and Neptune is approximately 1.4 AU, but due to the resonance, the two never come closer than 17 AU of each other.